Consulting Recruiting Events: What to Attend in 2026

 3. A question about the consultant's own story that shows you did pre-event research

-Weak questions that mark you as unprepared: "What does a consultant do?", "What's your culture like?", "What's the hiring process?" — all of these are answered on the firm's careers page.
+Weak questions that mark you as unprepared: "What does a consultant do?", "What's your culture like?", "What's the hiring process?"
+All of these are answered on the firm's careers page.

 Virtual vs In-Person: Different Playbooks